PiotrKaszuba/WaterAsAResourceExtended/refactoring_plan.md

 TODO:

----
-0.
+Needed:
-1. Initial scans for pumps / poles when mod hasn't been initialized yet?
+1. Initial scans for pumps / poles when mod hasn't been initialized yet? + update mod func?
-2. Update budget on depletion appearance? - IDK
 3. Map Marker
 9. comprehensive tests - plan out test suite (especially for merging/splitting water bodies) etc, lifecycles etc.

+Maybe:
+2. Update budget on depletion appearance? - IDK
 10. reevaluate mods additions (that were in original script) / mod updates, "ScenFunc" for scenario created games etc. - some additions that might handle logic in various cases and be useful
 11. some stats commands etc.
-12. consider re-adding alarm settings low/high + landfill message?
+13. consider the DriedTiles to be held in a separate indicator table of some levels - to quickly access and restore them - maybe the same for depletion happens gradually? like bootstrapping future computation if update budget is there?

+Someday:
-13. consider re-adding drains?
+14. consider re-adding drains?